 A good starting point for looking at this information is being familiar with your school, programme and module information and the codes used.

-- Select your school and then your programme/module
+- Select your school, enter a keyword search and then pick your programme/module

 An example from the School of Law is shown below: